 ”We needed to make this space significantly different from what is a typical office environment.
 It had to be a lot warmer, a lot more inviting, giving a sense of a crossover with a hospitality type of spaces.
 We aimed to bring that feel there, making it a place where you want to be, where it doesn’t necessarily feel like you’re at work.Howard BatesDirector, turnerbates Design & Architecture

-Much like coffee shops that allow flexible working, the Business Lounges are divided into different areas, including a kitchen area to chat over coffee, breakout zones for relaxed working and project rooms for group brainstorms.
+Much like coffee shops that allow flexible working, the Business Lounge area are divided into different segments, including a kitchen area to chat over coffee, breakout zones for relaxed working and project rooms for group brainstorms.
 In these varied spaces, Business Garden employees can adapt their ways of working to increase their own efficiency, creativity and happiness at work.

-If we have learnt anything in the last year or so it is that the ‘traditional office’ is a thing of the past.
+If we have learnt anything over the course of the pandemic, it’s that the ‘traditional office’ is a thing of the past.
 Looking forward, it is clear that the workplace of the future will have to adapt to its employees needs and wellbeing.
 Taking inspiration from the collaborative, relaxed and creative feel of café culture, historic or otherwise, may be one way of achieving this.

 Zonal spaces that have different areas for different types of working